Pawventures

 • Start small.
 Begin with quiet, enclosed outdoor spaces before graduating to trails and public areas.

 • Know when to stop.
-If your cat is showing signs of stress, respect their boundaries.
+If your cat shows signs of stress, respect their boundaries.

 Final Thoughts